Men's Basketball Coaches

 “As an alum and teammate of Mike, I’m extremely pleased at the decision to have him lead the Brown basketball program.
 He’s smart, energetic and hates to lose.
 Mike’s well connected in recruiting circles, and is a wonderful representative of Brown.
 The program could not be in better hands.”

-Delaware Athletic Director and NCAA Basketball Committeeman Bernard Muir ’90:
+Stanford Athletic Director and NCAA Basketball Committeeman Bernard Muir ’90:

 “Mike’s enthusiasm, passion, and knowledge of the game make him a great hire for Brown.
 Mike exudes confidence in everything he does.
 As a former player, I’m excited about the leadership Mike will bring to the program.
 The Brown basketball community is ready to stand behind him.”